Accio/demo-linking-native/README.md

 This is not the first attempt to create a minimalistic example of linking native routines in R for teaching and demonstration purposes.
-For instance, a project with similar purposes was created by David Vaughan and can be found here: https://github.com/DavisVaughan/cexport.
+For instance, a project with similar purposes was created by Davis Vaughan and can be found here: https://github.com/DavisVaughan/cexport.
 Canonical examples that can be found in the *Writing R Extensions* and other online resources that demonstrate between-package native-routine linking include packages `zoo` and `xts`, `xts`